OskarKlintrotSkolarbeteWP14/1DV449-NodejsWebScraper/Laboration 2/report.md

 It is possible to login with `foo' OR '1'='1`.  after removing the `required` attribute from the email input-tag, or typing in an email address.
 For some reason though you get logged in as "user2" no matter what email you use, or not use.
 Probably because "user2" is first in the database.
 The hack works because `foo' OR '1'='1` is inserted directly into the sql-statment `SELECT * FROM user WHERE email = '" + username +"' AND password = '" + password +"'` as `password`. `'foo' OR '1'='1'` will always return true, since 1 == 1, and you can therefore login without using correct credentials.

+### Broken Authentication And Session Management

+#### Background

+Broken authentication and session management is the second most critical security flaw after code injection [1].
+This includes both that the attacker can use the session id to pretend being someone else or that the passwords themself is not properly hashed in the database so if the attacker get access to the database he can use other users username and password [1, s.8].

+#### Technical Description

+If the attacker gets hold on the session id he can just go to the site, replace the content in his session cookie with the stolen session id.
+He can then just go to `/message` and start typing as the other user.
+Even after the user has logged out the attacker can still use the login since the application is not resetting the session.
+It's not even login the user out proparly so if you log out you can, on the same computer, go to `/message` and then you're logged in as the previous user.
+Also, in the database the passwords are stored unhashed.

+OWASP recommends using an already existing secure session management from a framework ie in combination with a sequre transport layer as HTTPS [5] and also hashing and salting the passwords [1, s.8].

 ### Cross-site Scripting (XSS)

 #### Background